 However it's always been a no from her.

-Explaining just why this week, Jo said: "I think it just eats your soul.
+Explaining just why, Jo said: "I think it just eats your soul.
 I've been asked to do it quite a few times, I asked Colin Jackson what it's like.
 He said the problem is that one or two people take it really seriously and then everyone feels like they have to.

 "So you're not doing your expected five hours a day, there's people getting there at 5am and working til 7 or 8 at night."